-EMAS are currently involved in a number of large randomised single centre and multicentre clinical trials and studies in collaboration with a number of universities, e.g. Lincoln Nottingham, UWE, Sheffield, Leicester.
+EMAS has a wide, everchanging portfolio of studies and works closely with a number of universities in the UK and abroad including the universities of Lincoln, Nottingham, Swansea, Sheffield, Leicester and McMaster University, Ontario.
 We also actively support staff to conduct their own research and support student projects including MSc and PhD studies.

-The portfolio of projects fluctuates across the year, below is a selection of projects which EMAS participate in.
+The portfolio of projects fluctuates across the year, below is a selection of projects which are EMAS participating in.

 - Out-of-Hospital Cardiac Arrest Outcomes (OHCAO)